whuan132/Expense-Tracker/README.md

 ### Database (MySQL)

-1. Install MySQL and create a new database named `expense_tracker`.
+1. Install MySQL and create a new database named `expense_tracker_db`.

-2. Run the database script provided in `backend/src/main/resources/schema.sql` to create the necessary tables.

 ## Running the Application